-Our primary product consists of offering automobile dealers financing programs that enable them to sell vehicles to consumers, regardless of their credit history, through our nationwide network of Dealers.
+Our primary product consists of financing programs that enable Dealers to sell vehicles to consumers, regardless of their credit history.
 We also provide Dealers the ability to offer or purchase ancillary products on vehicles financed by us.

 Major Customer Information